 - 1. Postal facilities must be located adjacent to available parking and sited such that tenants will not obstruct traffic while collecting mail. - 2.
 On-site postal facilities must have a roof covering which offers residents ample protection from the rain while gathering mail. - 3.
 Postal facilities must have adequate lighting functioning from dusk to dawn. - 4.
-Mailboxes may not be installed higher than 48 inches above finished floor and must be centered on 30 inches x 52 inches clear floor space for with a 48-inch clear floor space for a parallel approach. - 5.
-All mail collection areas must have a minimum 67-inch clear floor space for wheel chair minimum turning radius.
+Mailboxes may not be installed higher than 48 inches above finished floor and must be centered on 30 inches x 52 inches clear floor space for a parallel approach. - 5.
+All mail collection areas must have a minimum 67-inch clear floor space for wheel chair turning radius.